brunetto/hyperlapse/README.md

 The test.dat file contains only one coordinate copied over multiple lines so it will download multiple copies of the same image.

+### TODO

+* Automatically create the gif file with the images.
+* Automatically create the list of coordinates given the path